Hardwood floor refinishing costs an average of $1,887

 Cherry wood refinishing costs between $3 and $5 per square foot.
 Cherry wood is also a common and durable type of hardwood with a smooth surface, making it easy to refinish.
 You can expect the color of this wood to deepen over time, so factor that into your stain and finishing options.

 Parquet floor sanding costs between $3 and $5 per square foot.
-Parquet flooring requires specialty sanding due to the inconsistent grain, meaning the flooring runs in different directions.
-Parquet hardwood floor installation costs $15 to $45 per square foot, decidedly more than sanding and refinishing.
+Parquet flooring requires specialized sanding due to its inconsistent grain, which means the flooring runs in different directions.

 Expect to pay between $3 and $5 per square foot to refinish engineered hardwood.
-A professional should handle the specialty sanding of the thin top layer of hardwood to ensure you don’t grind too deep into the flooring.
-For context, engineered hardwood costs $5 to $20 per square foot to install, a bit less than the $10 to $25 per square foot for solid hardwood.
+A professional should handle the specialty sanding of the thin top layer of hardwood to ensure you don’t grind too deeply into the flooring.
+For context, engineered hardwood costs $7 to $20 per square foot to install.

 Pine flooring requires special care when sanding, so you can expect to pay between $4 and $7 per square foot to refinish it.
 Pine is a softer wood that’s more prone to dents and scratches.

-Incorrectly staining maple can result in imperfections, so expect to pay between $6 and $8 per square foot to have it refinished.
+Incorrectly staining maple can result in imperfections, so it costs between $6 and $8 per square foot to have it refinished.
 Maple is more costly yet very durable.
 It’s also more difficult to stain.

 Refinishing mahogany flooring costs between $6 and $8 per square foot.
 Mahogany requires slow, delicate sanding to avoid damaging its dark hue.

-Expect to pay between $2 and $6 per square foot to refinish bamboo floors.
+You’ll pay between $2 and $6 per square foot to refinish bamboo floors.
 To prevent splintering, you must sand bamboo flooring at an angle in the first round.
-Bamboo floors cost around $1,500 to $15,000 to install.

 The process of refinishing hardwood floors consists of several steps, and each task carries its own estimated cost.